Invariance under quantum permutations rules out parastatistics: Methods

 In all other cases, however, and in particular if $\lambda\not\in\{\lambda_{\rm Bos},\lambda_{\rm Ferm}\}$, the state of $S$ must be maximally mixed:

 where $D_\lambda=d_\lambda n_\lambda$ is the dimension of the paraparticle Hilbert subspace.
 Moreover, if we have an additional ancillary system $A$, then $S$ and $A$ must be uncorrelated:

 and no continuous interaction whatsoever between $S$ and $A$ is possible.
-If one of the multiplicity spaces is infinite-dimensional, i.e.\ if there is some $\lambda\not\in\{\lambda_{\rm Bos},\lambda_{\rm Ferm}\}$ with $n_\lambda=\infty$, then there does not exist any quantum state $\rho_S$ (or $\rho_{SA}$) with support on the corresponding subspace that satisfies strong quantum permutation invariance. \end{theorem} The proof of Theorem~\ref{methods:th:MainTheorem2} is given in Section \ref{supp:sec:proofTh3} of the Appendix.
-Furthermore, Tables~\ref{methods:tab:summarytab1} and~\ref{methods:tab:summarytab2} below show the forms of invariant states for the different symmetries, i.e. under standard, quantum and strong quantum permutation-invariance, and the possible correlations with ancillary systems in each case.
+If one of the multiplicity spaces is infinite-dimensional, i.e.\ if there is some $\lambda\not\in\{\lambda_{\rm Bos},\lambda_{\rm Ferm}\}$ with $n_\lambda=\infty$, then there does not exist any quantum state $\rho_S$ (or $\rho_{SA}$) with support on the corresponding subspace that satisfies strong quantum permutation invariance. \end{theorem} The proof of Theorem~\ref{methods:th:MainTheorem2} is given in Subsection \hyperref[supp:sec:proofTh3]{H} in Supplementary Note 4.
+Furthermore, Tables~\ref{methods:tab:summarytab1} and~\ref{methods:tab:summarytab2} below show the forms of invariant states for the different symmetries, i.e.\ under standard, quantum and strong quantum permutation-invariance, and the possible correlations with ancillary systems in each case.